hashicorp/design-system/website/docs/icons/usage-guidelines/partials/guidelines/overview.md

 ### Contained

-Contained icons are icons with a containing shape.
-Contained icons are indicated by their shape type in the icon name, e.g., `-circle`, `-square`, etc.
+Contained icons are icons with a containing shape and are indicated by their shape type in the icon name, e.g., `-circle`, `-square`, etc.

 Use contained icons for emphasis in the hierarchy.